-THDA limits the maximum gross annual household income for eligible borrowers and the maximum acquisition cost for homes financed by Program Loans in accordance with Section 143 of the Internal Revenue Code of 1986, as amended, and applicable regulations and rulings promulgated thereunder (the "Code").
+THDA limits the maximum gross annual household income for eligible borrowers and the maximum acquisition cost for homes financed by Program Loans funded with proceeds of tax-exempt bonds in accordance with Section 143 of the Internal Revenue Code of 1986, as amended, and applicable regulations and rulings promulgated thereunder (the "Code").
 The limits vary from county to county and are periodically adjusted.

-Effective as of August 2, 2021 THDA income limits will range from \$68,600 to \$118,020 depending on household size and geographic location.
+Effective as of July 25, 2024, THDA income limits will range from \$85,900 to \$149,660 depending on household size and geographic location.
 THDA's income limits are equal to or less than the safe-harbor income limits established under the Code.

 THDA's acquisition cost limits are either within the safe-harbor limitations established under the Code or are established, based on procedures in the Code, using THDA's actual data which justifies a higher limit.
-THDA's current maximum acquisition cost limits range from \$300,000 to \$375,000 depending on geographic location.
+THDA's current maximum acquisition cost limit is up to \$400,000, depending on geographic location.
 THDA acquisition cost limits are equal to or less than the safe-harbor acquisition cost limits established under the Code.